guhilling/cdi-test/docs/index.md

 ### Conclusion

 cdi-test shouldn't do everything and it's not the right tool if you want to create integration tests.
-In this case take a look at [Arquillian](http://arquillian.org) or [Testcontainers](https://www.testcontainers.org).
+In this case take a look at [Testcontainers](https://www.testcontainers.org) or maybe [Arquillian](http://arquillian.org).

-If you want to unit test your cdi application read on!
-I'll refer to the "test tests" (sorry ...) contained in the cdi-test-core project.
+If you want to test the components of your cdi application read on!
+I'll refer to the tests contained in the cdi-test-core project.
 Maybe it's best to clone [cdi-test](https://github.com/guhilling/cdi-test.git) to play around with the tests.